ntucllab/libact/docs/overview.rst

-Currently `libact` supports pool-based active learning problems, which consist of a set of labeled examples, a set of unlabeled examples, a supervised learning model, and an labeling oracle.
+Currently `libact` supports pool-based active learning problems, which consist of a set of labeled examples, a set of unlabeled examples, a supervised learning model, and a labeling oracle.
 In each iteration of active learning, the algorithm (also called a query strategy) queries the oracle to label an unlabeled example.
 The model can then be improved by the newly-labeled example.
 The goal is to use as few queries as possible for the model to achieve decent learning performance.
-Based on the components above, we designed the following four interfaces for `libact`.
+Based on the components above, we have designed the following four interfaces for `libact`.

 Dataset
 -------
-A :py:class:`libact.base.dataset.Dataset` object stores the labeled set and unlabeled set.
+A :py:class:`libact.base.dataset.Dataset` object stores the labeled set and the unlabeled set.
 Each unlabeled or labeled example within a Dataset object is assigned with a unique identifier.
 After retrieving the label for an unlabeled example from the Labeler (the oracle to be discussed below), the update method is used to assign the label to the example, referenced by its identifier.

 Internally, Dataset also maintains a callback queue.
-The method on_update can be used to register callback functions, which will be called after each update to the Dataset.
+The on_update method can be used to register callback functions, which will be called after each update to the Dataset.
 The callback functions can be used for active learning algorithms that need to update their internal states after querying the oracle.